- 99% response rate

 3. I like interesting discussions (psychology, philosophy, ancient history, travelling experiences) and hearty people (infectious laughs, spontaneity, ‘banter’, british comedy – after staying a year in Brazil I came to love the south American positive view on enjoying life (epitomized for me in the small cities carnival and the book a caricia essencial from Shinyashiki) ).
 I also like Whisky and wine, specialty coffee and honey, and if you these happen to be your hobby as well, we can sample a bit.
 I make an excellent hot chocolate and - if requested – can even give an open ear (both), and good hug (guys only in extreme exception) and a cuddle (definitely girls only) if the traveller blues happen to hit while at my place.

 4. I host for 2 days at a time, 3 when I really want to get to know a person, but offer for people to prolong if I am having a good time.
-There have been now a few who I have gotten on so well with that they stayed for 1/2 weeks (several) up to 4 weeks (only one).
+There have been now a few who I have gotten on so well with that they stayed for 1 or 2 weeks (several) up to 4 weeks (only one).